0x7FFFFFFFFFFFFFFF/sql-docs/docs/relational-databases/system-dynamic-management-views/sys-dm-resource-governor-workload-groups-history-ex-azure-sql-database.md

 [!INCLUDE[Azure SQL Database Azure SQL Managed Instance](../../includes/applies-to-version/asdb-asdbmi.md)]

-Each row represents a periodic snapshot of workload group statistics in in [!INCLUDE [ssazure-sqldb](../../includes/ssazure-sqldb.md)] and [!INCLUDE [ssazuremi-md](../../includes/ssazuremi-md.md)].
+Each row represents a periodic snapshot of workload group statistics in [!INCLUDE [ssazure-sqldb](../../includes/ssazure-sqldb.md)] and [!INCLUDE [ssazuremi-md](../../includes/ssazuremi-md.md)].
 A snapshot is taken when the database engine starts, and every few seconds thereafter.
 The interval between the current and the previous snapshot may vary, and is provided in the `duration_ms` column.
 The latest available snapshots are returned, up to 128 snapshots for each workload group.

 | Column name | Data type | Description |
 |:--|:-|:--|